‘Destiny’ Weekly Reset For Feb. 21, Perfect Titan Class Items

 |Memory of Felwinter

-|Lose your super, but gain one extra Grenade and Melee charge, and small boosts to all stats.
+|Lose your super but gain one extra Grenade and Melee charge, and small boosts to all stats.
 Orbs grant Melee and Grenade energy.

 86 Strength